mattriley/agile-avatars/README.md

 ### ❖ core

-An aggregation of _pure functions_.
+An aggregation of _pure domain functions_.

 From [Wikipedia](https://en.wikipedia.org/wiki/Pure_function):
 > In computer programming, a __pure function__ is a function that has the following properties: